QMCSoftware/LDData/README.md

 17213
 ```

-A polynomial lattice rule in base $b$ can also be represented as a digital net in base $b$, so its parameters can also be provided in a file in the `dnet` or `dnetup` format, as for general digital net in base $b$.
+A polynomial lattice rule in base $b$ can also be represented as a digital net in base $b$, so its parameters can also be provided in a file in the `dnet` format, as for general digital net in base $b$.
 But the generating matrices have a special form and the above representation is much more compact (a single integer per row instead of $k$ integers per row).
 On the other hand, generating the points is faster with the generating matrices than with the polynomial representation, so the software that will use the `plattice` files and generate the points would usually first convert the polynomials into the corresponding generating matrices.
 LatNet Builder (L’Ecuyer et al., 2022) is also able to make the conversion and produce a file in the `dnet` format, for more convenience and better flexibility, so the user can select the format she/he prefers.

 ### Parameters for Sobol nets: `sobol` and `soboljk`